 By Tracey Hall ~

-It has recently been reported on WebMD and all over the news, that just a half-hour of physical activity a day could prevent millions of early deaths and cases of heart disease worldwide.
+What a week it has been!
+We all need a breather!
+For me, it’s getting outside, away from the screens and take a power walk.
+Recently WebMD reported that just a half-hour of physical activity a day could prevent millions of early deaths and cases of heart disease worldwide.
 “Meeting physical activity guidelines by walking for as little as 30 minutes most days of the week has a substantial benefit, and higher physical activity is associated with even lower risks,” said Scott Lear, from Simon Fraser University.

 Lear and his colleagues analyzed responses from more than 130,000 people aged 35-70 in 17 countries.
 Participants were asked about their levels of physical activity, then they were followed for nearly seven years.